mkorman9/tiny/README.md

 # tiny

 tiny is a Go library for rapid prototyping backend applications.
 It's basically a wrapper around popular Go libraries.
-It provides a common interface for starting various network servers, such as TCP, HTTP or gRPC and handling connections to databases, such as Postgres, sqlite or redis.
+It provides a common interface for starting various network servers, such as HTTP or gRPC and handling connections to databases, such as Postgres, sqlite or redis.
 Dependencies containing references to CGO are intentionally avoided and Pure-Go implementations are selected instead.